Cancer of the larynx

 If you have a total laryngectomy, your surgeon will also need to create a permanent hole in your neck (called a stoma) to help you breath after the operation.

-You will be given training on how to keep your stoma clean.
+You'll be given training on how to keep your stoma clean.
 Having a stoma can seem daunting and frightening at first, but most people get used to it after a few months.

 Chemotherapy

-Chemotherapy uses powerful cancer-killing medicines to damage the DNA of the cancerous cells and stop them reproducing.
 It may be used to shrink a tumour before surgery or radiotherapy, or in combination with radiotherapy to make the radiotherapy more effective.

 It can also be used to treat laryngeal cancer that's advanced or has come back after treatment.
-In this situation, it can relieve symptoms and may slow the cancer's growth.

-Chemotherapy medication is usually given as an injection into a vein (intravenously) You may need to stay in hospital for a few days during each treatment or you may just come in for a short visit each time.
+You may need to stay in hospital for a few days during each treatment or you may just come in for a short visit each time.

 Chemotherapy can sometimes damage healthy tissue as well as the cancerous tissue.
-This, unfortunately, means side effects are common, such as:

 • feeling and being sick